 It paid off.
-Today, Kosgei, a native of Kapsabet, Kenya, is a geographic information systems (GIS) specialist at Red Bull, the first person to hold this title.
+In 2009, Kosgei, a native of Kapsabet, Kenya, landed a job as a geographic information systems (GIS) specialist at Red Bull, the first person to hold this title.

 “The University of Redlands was an amazing platform that first and foremost gave me the knowledge that I needed to go out there in any field,” he said.
 “Besides knowledge alone, having rubbed shoulders with the best of the best in this industry has led to incredible exposure to various resources.
 It prepared me not just to be at Red Bull, but to make use of technology wherever I go.”